 ENGL 461 FICTION WRITING (3)

 The writing of fiction is the focus of this class.
 The seminar format allows students the opportunity to talk about their writing and to receive critiques from their peers as well as the instructor.
-May be repeated to a maximum of 6 units.

 ENGL 462 POETRY WRITING (3)